frankie-yanfeng/frankie-yanfeng.github.io/_posts/2019-02-22-Magic Ring Skin Test Challenge-2019.md

 ##  Present our solution
 1. Document what we have done
 2. Create a nice presentation
-  * Make sure we highlight the big picture first
+  * Make sure we highlight the big picture firstShortlist
 3. Retrain our models on a regular basis on fresh data (automate as much as possible)y our solution achieves the business objective
 4. Don’t forget to present interesting points we noticed along the way
   * Describe what worked and what did not